lomorage/homepage/content/blog/covid19.md

 $ git clone https://github.com/bibaldo/MMM-COVID19
 ```

-Then config the module in "config/config.js", register accout at [https://rapidapi.com/](https://rapidapi.com/) and replace the "get-your-api-key" below with your own API key.
+Then config the module in "config/config.js", register account at [https://rapidapi.com/](https://rapidapi.com/) and replace the "get-your-api-key" below with your own API key.
 After registered, go to [https://rapidapi.com/astsiatsko/api/coronavirus-monitor](https://rapidapi.com/astsiatsko/api/coronavirus-monitor) and you can find the API key with name "X-RapidAPI-Key".

 ```
   {